Frida010/sweden-quiz/README.md

 # Sweden Quiz

-The Sweden Quiz is a game were you can play a quiz and learn more about Sweden.
+The Sweden Quiz is a game were you can play a quiz game and learn more about Sweden.
 The quiz has six questions in total and has four answer options per question.
 The questions are fun, and why not test your knowledge against friends?
-At the end of the game the user will get a score of how many points the person got in total and a choice to play again.
+At the end of the game the user will get a score of how many points the person got in total and a choice to play again if wanted.

-The Sweden Quiz game is targeted towards adults and children as a simple way to learn some fun facts about the land in the far north.
+The Sweden Quiz game is targeted towards adults and children as a simple way to learn some fun facts about the country in the far north.

 The website contains a header and a footer.
-The footer contains icons with links to social media.
+The footer contains icons with links to social media and invites the user to interact.

 ![Screenshot of the website on diffrent screen sizes](https://user-images.githubusercontent.com/129947589/256338850-4a7f9080-bcc3-456e-9bd5-a049fd3e7491.png)